SAMPLE THIS! - A HISTORY LESSON - Vol 1

-Traveling with Electronics: Sample This!.....A History Lesson - Vol 1
+Traveling with Electronics: Sample This! - A History Lesson - Vol 1

 January 2012.....I have seen the future of sampling.

 My history in the art of sampling began in 1969 with the Akai M-10 open reel tape recorder with "cross field heads" (sound-on-sound capabilities).
-It had built in speakers, 3 speeds, forward and reverse modes and the ability to bounce tracks to build up multi-track compositions all on a two track recorder.
+It had two built in speakers, three speeds, forward and reverse modes and the ability to bounce tracks to build up multi-track compositions all on a two track recorder.

 My first "mobile" sample collection and playback device came in 1976 in the form of the SuperScope C-105 cassette recorder with vari-speed control.
 This little mono machine (with a built in mic), began my sample library and I still to this day can pull usable sounds off of cassette tapes dating back to the mid seventies.